Resolution of Singularities of Arithmetical Threefolds II: Introduction.

 Let $\mu$ be a valuation of $L$ which is centered in $m_S$.
 There exists a composition of local Hironaka-permissible blowing ups:

 where $x_i \in {\cal X}_i$ is the center of $\mu$, such that $({\cal X}_r,x_r)$ is regular. \end{thm}

 We develop an approach to the Resolution of Singularities Conjecture for hypersurface singularities defined by an equation (\ref{eq101}) such that (i) or (ii) holds (condition {\bf (G)} in the text) {\it in any dimension} $n:=\mathrm{dim}S\geq 1$.
-No other assumption on $S$ is required here than excellence of $S$; we do not even assume that $[k:k^p]<+\infty$ as suggested by A. Grothendieck {\it loc.cit.} An extra condition {\bf (E)} on $\eta$ (definition \ref{conditionE}) is also assumed: (i) the image in $\mathrm{Spec}S$ of the locus $\mathrm{Sing}_p{\cal X}$ of multiplicity $p$, or (ii) the discriminant locus of ${\cal X}\rightarrow \mathrm{Spec}S$ is contained in a normal crossings divisor $E$; when $S$ has characteristic zero (so (ii) holds), $E$ has characteristic $p$.
-This condition {\bf (E)} can be achieved by preparatory blowing ups in dimension three (corollary \ref {EEfait}), applying known Resolution theorems for two-dimensional schemes.
+No other assumption on $S$ is required here than excellence of $S$; we do not even assume that $[k:k^p]<+\infty$ as suggested by A. Grothendieck {\it loc.cit.} An extra condition {\bf (E)} on $\eta$ (Definition \ref{conditionE}) is also assumed: